rengler33/dotfiles/README.md

 I'm running Windows 10, using WSL2 with Ubuntu for development.

-I prefer to use Docker Desktop and configure Pycharm to use that as a remote interpreter.
-I also develop with VS Code in a similar way.
+I prefer to use Docker Desktop and configure VS Code to use that as a remote interpreter.
+I also develop with Pycharm in a similar way but have issues with the debugger so I've been leaning on VS Code.

 Project files are kept inside a WSL2 folder location.